diegopedrazas96/angularstartexample/commit.md

-fix typos and incorrect example on 5/21/2017
+clarify example description on 5/26/2017